baverman/snaked/README.rst

 - Session to store opened editors on application quit.
 - Search on ``<ctrl>f``
 - Smart anything selection on ``<alt>w``.
 Just try it!
+- Plugin manager to allow one enable/disable installed plugins

 Current progress may be seen in `@a_bobrov <http://twitter.com/a_bobrov>`_.